grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Grouping to matrix

-Use this transformation to combine three fields, that will be used as input for the **Column**, **Row**, and **Cell value** fields, from the query output and generate a matrix.
+Use this transformation to combine three fields-that will be used as input for the **Column**, **Row**, and **Cell value** fields-from the query output, and generate a matrix.
 This matrix will be calculated as follows:

 **Original data**